macp3o/linux-tweaks/README.md

 #### 6. Nano
 Fixes mouse, smooth scrolling, line number in status bar, no help line, and no syntax highlinghting for all users.

-> `INSTALL.sh` installs the new nano configuration for all users.
-This makes it consistent for both my unprivileged user and the root user.
+`INSTALL.sh` installs the new nano configuration for all users, instead of locally for the current user alone.
+This approach makes nano behave consistently for both my unprivileged user and the root user (including under `sudo`).
 Would a single user configuration be preferred, manually copy the configuration file to ~/.nanorc instead.

 > Configured in `nanorc`.